kptest0/fantasy/README.md

 A playground for designing Nirvarnia APIs through fantasy application code.

 The source code in this repository is not intended for production.
 Indeed, it doesn't even work.
-The purpose of this repository is to provide a place to design the public APIs of various Nirvarnia packages by writing the application code for a fantasy web app.
+The purpose of this repository is to design the public APIs of Nirvarnia packages by writing the application code for a fictional website and API.

-The idea is that the source code is entirely self-explanatory – there are no inline comments and there is no documentation.
+The goal is for the source code to be entirely self-explanatory.
+The PHP scripts in this repository do not include any inline annotations or docblocks.

 Browse the ``src`` directory and see what you think.